uber/react-vis/docs/interaction.md

 Default: none
 This event handler is triggered whenever the mousebutton of the user is down while their mouse cursor is in the plot area.
 It passes a mouse event.

+### onMouseUp
+Type: `function`
+Default: none
+This event handler is triggered whenever the user release the mouse button while their mouse cursor is in the plot area.
+It passes a mouse event.

 ### onMouseEnter
 Type: `function`
 Default: none